Contrastive Tuning: A Little Help to Make Masked Autoencoders Forget

 \subsection{Evaluation}

-We evaluate our approach through image classification on ImageNet~\cite{deng2009imagenet}, where we vary the number of used labels from 100\% down to a single label per class.
-To ensure a fair comparison, we exclude results that are based on additional training data or larger sequence lengths (via higher input resolution or smaller patch size) and provide a detailed comparison in Appendix Table~\ref{tab:results_ext}.
-MAE-CT uses only minimal image augmentations, but we also evaluate our approach using the same augmentations as in BYOL~\cite{grill2020bootstrap}, which are commonly used in ID methods~\cite{caron2021emerging,assran2022masked,zbontar2021barlow,chen2021mocov3,zhou2021image}.
-We refer to this setting as MAE-CT$_{aug}$.
+We evaluate our approach via image classification on \hbox{ImageNet}~\cite{deng2009imagenet}, where we vary the number of used labels from 100\% down to a single label per class.
+To ensure a fair comparison, we exclude results that are based on additional training data or larger sequence lengths (via higher input resolution or smaller patch size).
+As a lot of large-scale models are not publicly available, we compare MAE\nobreakdash--CT to the reported results in Appendix~\ref{tab:results_ext}.